 In the case of Jewish immigrants from Central and Eastern Europe, coming to America was largely the result of dislocation by economic disenfranchisement and anti-Semitic policies and pogroms.
 Like their European brethren, they also came to give their children better education and economic opportunities—the allure of the American Dream.

-To the credit of those Jews who journeyed to America via Spain and Brazil, they managed to become a fully acculturated and functioning community.
-Their communal success should be studied in the context of a more complex and sophisticated picture.
+To the credit of those Jews who journeyed to America via Spain and Brazil, they managed to become a fully acculturated and active community.
+Their collective success should be studied in the context of a more complex and sophisticated picture.

-The Sephardic Jews who left Spain in 1492 for Europe and from Brazil in 1654 for New Amsterdam set in motion a migration that would eventually lead to scores of synagogue-communities established in the cities of London, Amsterdam, Paris, Savannah, Charleston, Philadelphia, New York, and Newport.
+The Sephardic Jews who left Spain in 1492 for Europe and from Brazil in 1654 for New Amsterdam set in motion a migration that would eventually lead to scores of synagogue-communities established in London, Amsterdam, Paris, Savannah, Charleston, Philadelphia, New York, and Newport.

 Historically speaking, the American Jewish experience was largely fragmented, isolated, and inconsequential until the great waves of migration, first from Central Europe in the mid-nineteenth century and then with large numbers from Eastern Europe in the late nineteenth and early twentieth centuries.
-However, by immigrating to America they were given a wider spectrum of choices, ones that allowed them to take advantage of openness and opportunities.
-Jews chose to live in America as Jews and equals among gentiles.
-Ultimately, the Jewish experience in America serves as a powerful example of successful assimilation and acculturation, by both German and Russian Jews.
+Jews maintained their own particular ethnic identity while becoming American and middle class for the most part.
+However, by immigrating to America they were given a broader spectrum of choices, that allowed them to take advantage of openness and opportunities.
+Jews chose to live in America as Jews and equal among gentiles.
+Ultimately, the Jewish experience in America serves as a powerful example of successful assimilation and acculturation by both German and Russian Jews.
 For the most part, Jews were able to maintain their own particular ethnic identity while becoming American and middle class.